An IRM Approach to Compliance

 Aligning with IRM Practices

-The concept of an integrated risk management program and platform is predicated on recombining the siloes of governance, risk, and compliance departments and security and privacy to drive secure business growth in real-time.
+The concept of an integrated risk management program and the platform is predicated on recombining the siloes of governance, risk, and compliance departments and security and privacy to drive secure business growth in real-time.
 Network security and compliance can be managed simultaneously under an integrated approach.
 As we’ve seen, the compliance vs risk-based approach is a critical element that weighs heavily on technical and business leaders' minds.

-As we’ve discussed, the most significant friction point for compliance, network security, and meeting compliance requirements are getting ahead of new regulations as they’re released.
+As we’ve discussed, the most significant friction point for compliance, network security, and meeting compliance requirements is getting ahead of new regulations as they’re released.
 Taking a foundational approach to compliance frameworks and using CyberStrong to reduce duplicated efforts reduces time to compliance and minimizes the bottleneck traditionally associated with compliance teams protecting and securing critical infrastructure.
 CyberStrong users consistently report exponential reductions in assessment time, facilitating more productive conversations with executive management and enabling secure digital transformation.